 Id.
-No Format (slide/ print/ video) Caption Date of Photo (mo/yr) Photographer/Director of the video Copyright owner (if different than photographer/director of video) Contact details of copyright owner (Name, address, tel/fax, and e-mail) Non exclusive cession of rights
+No Format (slide/ print/ video) Caption Date of Photo (mo/yr) Photographer/Director of the video Copyright owner (if different than photographer/director of video) Contact details of copyright owner (Name, address, tel/fax, and e-mail) Non exclusive cession of rights (Yes/No - see Annex 5, Section 7a, of the Operational Guidelines)

-NOMINATION FORMAT EXPLANATORY NOTES 7.b Texts relating to protective designation, copies of property management plans or documented management systems and extracts of other plans relevant to the property Attach the texts as indicated in sections 5.b, 5.d and 5.e above.
-7.c Form and date of most recent records or inventory of property Provide a straightforward statement giving the form and date of the most recent records or inventory of the property.
+NOMINATION FORMAT EXPLANATORY NOTES 7.b Texts relating to protective designation, copies of property management plans or documented management systems and extracts of other plans relevant to the nominated property Attach the texts as indicated in sections 5.b, 5.d and 5.e above.
+7.c Form and date of most recent records or inventory of the nominated property Provide a straightforward statement giving the form and date of the most recent records or inventory of the nominated property.
 Only records that are still available should be described.
 7.d Address where inventory, records and archives are held Give the name and address of the agencies holding inventory records (buildings, monuments, flora or fauna species).
 7.e Bibliography List the principal published references, using standard bibliographic format.
 8. Contact Information of responsible authorities This section of the nomination will allow the Secretariat to provide the property with current information about World Heritage news and other issues.
-8.a Preparer Name: Title: Address: City, Province/State, Country: Tel: Fax: E-mail: Provide the name, address and other contact information of the individual responsible for preparing the nomination.
-If an e-mail address cannot be provided, the information must include a fax number.
-8.b Official Local Institution/Agency Provide the name of the agency, museum, institution, community or manager locally responsible for the management of the property.
+8.a Preparer Name: Title: Address: City, Province/State, Country: Tel: Fax: E-mail: Provide the name, address and other contact information of the individual responsible for preparing the nomination, including an e-mail address.
+8.b Official Local Institution/Agency Provide the name of the agency, museum, institution, community or manager locally responsible for the management of the nominated property.
 If the normal reporting institution is a national agency, please provide that contact information.
 8.c Other Local Institutions List the full name, address, telephone, fax and e-mail addresses of all museums, visitor centres and official tourism offices who should receive the free World Heritage Newsletter about events and issues related to World Heritage.
-8.d Official Web address http:// Contact name: E-mail: Please provide any existing official web addresses of the nominated property.
-Indicate if such web addresses are planned for the future with the contact name and e-mail address.
+8.d Official Website http:// Contact name: E-mail: Please provide any existing official website of the nominated property.
+Indicate if such website are planned for the future with the contact name and e-mail address.
 9. Signature on behalf of the State Party The nomination should conclude with the signature of the official empowered to sign it on behalf of the State Party.